piklestf2/pikles-hud/README.txt

 http://steamcommunity.com/profiles/76561198054383867

 12/23/14
-redesigned the targetid's to work with the floating health thing they're pretty ugly though, so if you want you can still use the old flame ones by
+redesigned the targetids to work with the floating health thing they're pretty ugly though, so if you want you can still use the old flame ones by
 	- replacing the text in
 		targetid.res